AnzaGitHub/Edubridge/Projects/EDA/Group Project/Readme.md

+# Video Games Sales EDA
-This is the group project that we have done on Video Game Sales EDA.
-For this we have used Numpy and Pandas libraries.
-For visualization we have imported the Matplotlibs and Seaborn libraries
+#### This is the group project that we have done on Video Game Sales EDA.
+#### Our aim was to explore the data by all the possible ways and collect all the trends and patterns in the video game sales around the world.
+#### For this we have used visualization which is by far the easiest way to communicate the story to the client.